 Markov Models and Hidden Markov Models are excellent tools to help model stochastic processes like random walks with stock price changes in a market.
-Their utility gives us. set of probabilities we can use to determine whether we enter or exit a position.
+Their utility gives us a set of probabilities we can use to determine whether we enter or exit a position.

-In the world of trading, we use trading indicators, momentum, trends, and other methods to try and infer what the price action will be in the short term future.
-Based on the work of Louis Bachelier, financial markets are perceived to be random walks, however he also believed in what is known as an efficient market hypothesis, that the current price is neither bullish nor bearish but the net effect of those two forces that have settled on a price.
+In the world of trading, traders use trading indicators, momentum bands, trends, and other methods to try and infer what the price action will be in the short term future.
+Based on the work of Louis Bachelier, financial markets are perceived to be random walks, however he also believed in what is known as an efficient market hypothesis: that the current price is neither bullish nor bearish but the net effect of those two forces that have settled on a price.

-Any day trader knows that this isnβt the case and there are always other factors that come into play, determining the direction of a stock.
-There are several dependent variables that influence speculation, moving price in various directions.
+Any day trader knows that this isn’t the case and there are always other factors that come into play, determining the direction of a stock.
+There are several dependent variables that influence speculation, moving price in various directions — a latent velocity that rears its head in an admittedly stochastic (random) fashion.
 To determine the probability of a potential position netting us a greater probability of outcome in our favor, we need a model that will realistically project the future based on the current state.

 Enter: Markov Models and Hidden Markov Models.